 The artists who conceived the idea, Gary Winters and Gregg Whelan, known as Lone Twin, visited 20 locations across the region in a quest for donations for use in the building of the vessel.
 Members of the public were also invited to bring wooden pieces to the West Sussex boatyard where the boat underwent construction.
 However, there were conditions; the item must be significant to the owner and have a story behind it.
 Each and every fascinating back-story was digitally recorded and the treasured item photographed with its donor before a thin cross-section was incorporated into the hull.

-The 30ft yacht is able to reach speeds of up to 20 knots and has so far visited Portsmouth, Margate, Brighton and Hastings on it’s voyage along the South Coast.
-It will complete it’s journey by arriving at the Olympic sailing venue in Weymouth, Dorset, in time for the games in August.
+The 30ft yacht is able to reach speeds of up to 20 knots.
+It visited Portsmouth, Margate, Brighton and Hastings on it’s voyage along the South Coast.
+It completed it’s journey at the Olympic sailing venue in Weymouth, Dorset, in time for the games in August 2012.